mr-nfamous/ungop/readme.md

 ### •smb· «Synchronizing Memory Barrier»
-Identical to the corresponding HMB except that the thread executing the SMB is blocked until all memory accesses of the relevant type that preceded are completed.
-What exactly "completed" means in this regard is obviously implementation defined.
+Identical to the corresponding hmb except that the thread executing the smb spins until all previously initiated but unfinished memory accesses of the relevant type complete.
+What exactly "complete" means in this regard is obviously implementation defined.
 At minimum, memory coherency is guaranteed.

     •smba:  hmbc() and wait for all preceding loads •smbe:  hmbc() and wait for all preceding stores